-Alice awakens in the ruined White House after being betrayed by Wesker again.
+Alice awakens in the ruined White House after yet another betrayed by Wesker.
 The Red Queen then appears and tells her to return to the Hive in Raccoon City.
 On arrival, Alice discovers a small group of survivors, amongst which is Claire Redfield.
 After delaying an attack led by Issacs, the group successfully infiltrates the Hive.
 Within, they discover the full story behind the T-Virus, as well as Alice’s true identity.

 I’ve never played any Resident Evil game.
 That, I dare say, is the one and only reason why I’ve always enjoyed the live-action adaptations.

 For me, the Resident Evil world is Project Alice and T Virus.
 Not Chris or Jill or Leon or whoever.
 Correspondingly, I go to the movies to see Alice i.e. the ever-gorgeous Milla Jovovich kick ass.
 She never disappoints, not even remotely.
 I always leave the cinema wishing I’m one of those half-undressed undeads she so sexily…